remyzerems/DeMIMOI/README.md

 * Topological order update to update each model following their dependencies ([thank you Martin !](https://github.com/martindevans/TopologicalSorting))
 * Connection/Disconnection events available
 * GraphViz code is available for each model to help visualize the models and their connections ([See an example](https://aiaddict.files.wordpress.com/2015/12/al5c-sensory-motor-sample-application.png))
+* Monitoring windows to directly see your model structure and your models properties
 * Windows Form controls mapping support :
   * DeMIMOI_Chart to plot data produced by other models
   * DeMIMOI_PictureBox to display images coming from other models